Ricroy/8088-Script-For-Dosbox-Assembler-And-Debugger/README.md

 - Need to be used in [Dosbox](https://www.dosbox.com/download.php?main=1)
 - Need to have [as88, t88](http://media.pearsoncmg.com/ph/esm/ecs_tanenbaum_sco_6/tanenbaum_sco6.zip) and [CWSDPMI](https://tdold.teadrinker.net/mr/download.htm) in the same folder

+## What to do after?
+After Installing Dosbox, open Dosbox Options scroll down to the bottom and write `Mount C` followed by the folder path of your operating system for example in windows: `C:\Users\dummy\Desktop\8088_tra\windows\` then `C:` and if you want the folder you want to work in like `exercises8088`
 ## Usage

 ```bash